amtueje/QADataArchitecture/README.md

 I have also improved my knowledge of the important differences between a SQL and noSQL database and the applications the various applications and tools that can be used to handle both.

 ## Practical Work
+The hands-on labs, building databases in SQL and Python and then interrogating them with Pandas were amazingly useful in showing how the different tools work together.
+I have used the built-in Python Requests library for some web scraping, but using pandas for interrogating databases was new to me, but I soon got the hang of it.
+One thing I still don't quite understand is when I would use Python and when SQL.
+For most things, you can use either one.

 The practical work for this module is the collection of labs, presented as Google Colab notebooks.